 ASK: What is the name of this phonogram?
 What is its key word?
 What sound do you hear?

 Sometimes drill cards with pictures of the key words are enough to spark working memory, but you do want to strategically move away from picture prompts as soon as they become more automatic.

 Once you have broken the task down, it’s fine to add in a sand tray or gel board to have them trace as they drill each card.
 Breaking it down is lengthier, so you may be drilling fewer cards.
 But as your students progress, they won’t need to go as slowly and the drill will move more quickly.
 For more phonogram card ideas for greater utility and automaticity, read 12 Fresh Ideas For Phonogram Card Drills.

 I actually find the review portion or game time to be one of the most ideal times to see whether your students are heading towards mastery with a particular skill or spelling pattern or need more systematic practice.
 Keep in mind that any review portion contains material that is very familiar to a student.
 There is no new material and no curve balls.
 They are actively practicing either reading, writing or both with words, spelling patterns, learned words, or syllabication they have had prior practice with before.

 Here are some tips if you see your student heading down the path of errors or in need of support with error correction.

 - Name the letters: Students touch and say each letter OUT LOUD.

 - Trace the letters: Also known as penciling, have them use a pencil or stylus and trace right over each letter and spell it out loud.
-If they word is in a book, write the word on a dry erase board.
+If the word is in a book, write the word on a dry-erase board.